Start Running Today

 If you’re hesitant to buy a new pair of running shoes because of their price, think of it as a worthwhile investment in something that can help you improve your health.
 Another option is to ask other runners if they have old running shoes that they can lend you.

 When you were younger, you might not have had time to exercise or run because of work and family commitments, but doing exercise really doesn’t require a specific age.
 In fact, people beyond the age of 40 are the ones who need more exercise than younger runners.

 Speaking of eating, there really is a need to start cooking up healthier food.
-At this day and age, you have several options to take when it comes to healthy cooking.
-Many of the recipes in websites and social media sites are applicable for just about any age group.
+In this day and age, you have several options to take when it comes to healthy cooking.
+Many of the recipes on websites and social media sites are applicable for just about any age group.